How to Speak to Someone Who Doesn't Know English: A Practical Guide for Workplace Communication

 Choose Your Words Carefully

 Your word choice matters significantly.
 Break down complex ideas into smaller, manageable chunks.
 For example, rather than explaining an entire new process at once, break it into step-by-step instructions.
-Use concrete terms instead of abstract concepts—"next Monday at 9 AM" is clearer than "in the near future."
+When writing for AI-powered translation, use concrete terms instead of abstract concepts.
+"Next Monday at 9 AM" is clearer than "in the near future."

 Use Non-Verbal Communication